Pix4D/ntrip-catalog/README.md

 ## What is NTRIP-catalog
 NTRIP-catalog is an open source and open data repository with the CRS information from multiple NTRIP service providers.
-The data is stored as JSON files, that can be easily parsed by any software.
+The data is stored as JSON files, so it can be easily parsed by any software.

 ## What is the problem with coordinate reference systems in the NTRIP and RTCM protocols?
 Neither RTCM[^3] messages (as of version 3.3 of the standard), nor the NTRIP handshake include any clarification about the coordinate reference system (CRS) that applies to the corrected coordinates.
-That can be a significant problem because the geolocation difference between using one CRS or another can be big much bigger than the accuracy claimed by RTK[^4] devices, which is around 2 cm.
+That can be a significant problem, because the geolocation difference between using one CRS or another can be big, much bigger than the accuracy claimed by RTK[^4] devices, which is around 2 cm.
 For example, in Europe the difference between ETRS89 and ITRF2014 is about 80 cm, and growing.
 (In reality, RTCM 3.4 has added a new message to declare the CRS, however we can expect it to take years until this is widely adopted.)

-When final applications have to ask the user to provide a CRS to label coordinates it is a constant source of error that we aim to remove.
+Selection of a CRS by the user to label coordinates in end applications is a constant source of error, which we aim to remove.
-Some NTRIP service providers document the CRS used in their mountpoints in their web pages or user manuals, while others do not document it at all, assuming it is well known data despite there existing hundreds of CRS definitions and for some of them, multiple realizations.
+Some NTRIP service providers document the CRS used in their mountpoints in their web pages or user manuals, while others do not document it at all, assuming it is well-known data, despite there existing hundreds of CRS definitions and for some of them, multiple realizations.
-In the end, many users do not know what the CRS is that they have to use because either the information is not clearly disclosed by the provided, or they are not competent enough to figure it out.
+In the end, many users do not know what the CRS is that they have to use, because either the information is not clearly disclosed by the provider, or the user lacks the skills to select the correct one.
 To increase the confusion, in some countries the official CRS (usually an old one from the 19th or 20th century) is not the CRS used by the NTRIP base stations, which increases the likelihood of users making a mistake.

 Knowing the proper CRS for the measurements ensures the best transformation to the needed reference system,